runrig-coop/response-to-dweb-proposal/comments/2024-09-05/recommendations.md

   iterative steps or large-scale, monolithic achievements; however, in all cases, it should far exceed the scope and capabilities of the independent contributors and smaller institutions that would sign onto the charter.
+4. Explicitly define _investors_, what kind of _returns_ they may expect if not in the form of monetary dividends, as well as what forms of _stock_ or _stake_ they may hold.
+If there are no financial assets or gains implied by the term, consider replacing it with _sponsor_, a term farmOS has used to designate someone who is commissioning new work to be entered into the commons, or _donor_, if the grant is not earmarked for a specific project or initiative.

 ### Prioritize Food & Tech Sovereignty